 How Belly Dance Helps

-The great thing about Oriental dance is that it is body-friendly.
+The great thing about belly dance is that it is body-friendly.

-Unlike other dance forms, pure Oriental dance does not require
+Unlike some other dance forms, pure Oriental dance does not require

 leaping, hyperextension of joints, or abrupt movements.
 Admittedly,